 - For a story to be entertaining, it must be relatable.
-Stories about our struggles go over better than stories about our successes.
+Stories about our struggles go down better than stories about our successes.

-- Explain the context of the story first – why it’s exciting.
+- Explain the context of the story first.
+Tell your audience why it’s exciting.

-- Tell a story your audience can relate to.
-Stories about work for your work friends.
-Family stories for your Grandma.
+- Pick the right story for your audience.
+For example, save stories about work for your work friends and family stories for your Grandma.

-- As you tell the story, build suspense by adding all the relevant details, emotional context then drop the punchline at the end.
+- As you tell the story, build suspense by adding all the relevant details and emotional context, then drop the punchline at the end.

 8. Command attention with your body language